mkhosru/made-template/project/project-plan-example.md

 # Project Plan

 ## Title
-Bike-Sharing Demand in North American Cities: The Role of Climate Impact on Urban Mobility Awesome MADE project.
+Analyzing Bike-Sharing Demand in North American Cities: The Role of Climate Impact on Urban Mobility.

 ## Main Question